mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 CCCODE

 There is one additional parameter that was not mentioned before.
 The `Browser` parameter.
 Since the code flow will open a browser window for the user to log in, we can provide here the browser it will use.
-Luckely we can use the XXX from the Xamarin.Essentials LLLINK package which will provide exactly this feature.
-All that we have to do is embed it in an `IBrowser` interface provided by the OidcClient library:
+Luckely we can use the Web Authenticator from the [Xamarin.Essentials](https://docs.microsoft.com/en-us/xamarin/essentials/) package which will provide exactly this feature.
+There are some [getting started steps](https://docs.microsoft.com/en-us/xamarin/essentials/web-authenticator?tabs=android) required which are explained in the official microsoft docs.
+To inoke the All that we have to do is embed it in an `IBrowser` interface provided by the OidcClient library:

 CCCODE

+Our code will be called via the `InvokeAsync` method.
+Here we use the Web Authenticator to open a browser, as a response we will get a `WebAuthenticatorResult`.
+The result will then be parsed into a string which we will use to request the access, identity and refresh tokens.
+The string is then added to the browser result.
+If anything goes wrong, we will return an error in the same object.

 After all this configuration we can start the authentication process by invoking the following line of code:

 CCCODE

-XXXX
+By invoking that one line, our browser object `WebAuthenticatorBrowser` is called.
+Should the browser return a result the OidcClient will automatically request the token from the server.
+We can check if there have been any errors while requesting the tokens i.e. if there was an exception in our browser code, it would be shown here.

+XXX